gudrunhe/gosam/Readme.md

 > [!NOTE]
 > By default, QuadNinja is built alongside Ninja.
 If this is undesired, QuadNinja can be disabled by setting
 > `-Dquadninja=false` during setup.

+> [!NOTE]
+> By default, only Ninja is installed.
+If desired, Golem95 can be enabled by setting `-Dgolem95=true` during setup.

 # Running GoSam
 Running GoSam generally consists of two steps, the first one being the preparation of the process directory.